GM-Consult-Pty-Ltd/text_indexing/README.md

 `InvertedIndex.k` is the length of k-gram entries in the k-gram index.

-The preferred k-gram length is `3, or tri-grams`).
-This results in good compromise between the length of the k-gram index and search efficiency.
+The preferred k-gram length is `3, or a tri-gram`).
+This results in a good compromise between the length of the k-gram index and search efficiency.

 ### TextIndexer